Caldwell10/Research-Agent-System/README.md

 # Multi-Agent Research Tool

-A sophisticated AI-powered research assistant that combines multi-agent systems with RAG (Retrieval-Augmented Generation) technology to provide intelligent research paper analysis, conversational Q&A, and comprehensive insights from academic literature.
+A sophisticated AI-powered research assistant that combines three specialized AI agents to provide intelligent research paper analysis and comprehensive insights from academic literature.

 ## Overview

-The Multi-Agent Research Tool is a production-ready SaaS platform that combines multiple specialized AI agents with advanced RAG capabilities.
-The system features a modern React-based chat interface with real-time WebSocket communication to a FastAPI backend that orchestrates research agents and provides intelligent Q&A through semantic search of academic papers stored in AWS S3.
+The Multi-Agent Research Tool is a modern web application featuring a React-based frontend hosted on AWS Amplify and a FastAPI backend deployed on Render.
+The system orchestrates three specialized AI agents to discover, analyze, and report on academic papers from ArXiv and Semantic Scholar.

 ## System Architecture